Survivor Series (1990): Aftermath

-Crowd reaction to The Gobbledy Gooker was extremely negative, with fans loudly booing as the costumed Héctor Guerrero danced in the ring with announcer Gene Okerlund.
+Crowd reaction to the Gobbledy Gooker was extremely negative, with fans loudly booing as the costumed Héctor Guerrero danced in the ring with announcer Gene Okerlund.
 Although the character made a handful of appearances in taped promos following the Survivor Series, the Gobbledy Gooker soon disappeared and was not mentioned again until the Gimmick Battle Royal at WrestleMania X-Seven.
 Several years later, WrestleCrap used the name for its "Gooker Award", presented for the worst gimmicks, storylines, or events in wrestling.

 Sgt.
-Slaughter and Randy Savage both challenged the Ultimate Warrior for the WWF Championship.
+Slaughter and Randy Savage both challenged Ultimate Warrior for the WWF Championship.
 Slaughter and his manager, General Adnan, also cut several anti-American, pro-Iraqi promos – all airing at a time when the United States was engaged in Operation Desert Shield, all to build up heat for his match against Warrior at the 1991 Royal Rumble, held two days after the start of the war against Iraq.
 Slaughter – with help from both Savage and his manager, Sensational Sherri – won the title from Warrior at the Royal Rumble.
 Warrior defeated Savage in a career-ending match at Wrestlemania VII, after which Savage turned face and reunited with former manager Miss Elizabeth, ultimately winning back the belt a year later at Wrestlemania VIII.
-Savage and Warrior fought one more time for the title at SummerSlam (1992) in a match plagued by interference from Ric Flair and Mr Perfect.
+Savage and Warrior fought one more time for the title at SummerSlam in a match plagued by interference from Ric Flair and Mr Perfect.

 Hogan went on to focus on wrapping up his feud with Earthquake with a series of stretcher matches, which Hogan won, before going on to challenge Slaughter for the WWF title.

-Since the formation of Demolition in 1987, they have been compared to the Legion of Doom (LOD).
-The feud between the LOD and Demolition (which by now was Crush and Smash) continued to rage into the end of 1990, with LOD eventually coming out on top.
-(In part because the feud had not had the anticipated intensity due to Ax's reduced role from his health problems at the time.)
+Since the formation of Demolition in 1987, they had been compared to the Legion of Doom.
+The feud between the Legion of Doom and Demolition (which by now was Crush and Smash) continued to rage into the end of 1990, with the Legion of Doom eventually coming out on top (in part because the feud had not had the anticipated intensity due to Ax's reduced role).
 Demolition's last pay-per-view appearance was at WrestleMania VII, where the team lost to Genichiro Tenryu and Koji Kitao.
-LOD eventually became WWF Tag Team Champions.
+The Legion of Doom eventually became WWF Tag Team Champions.

-The Undertaker quickly got over with fans as he easily handled lower-card competition during his first months in the WWF.
-He started his first main-event feud with The Ultimate Warrior shortly after WrestleMania VII.
-The Undertaker would wrestle for the WWF (renamed to WWE in 2002) for the next 30 years, setting a company record for longevity.
-He would become one of their most important and beloved stars, eventually reaching iconic status.
-His retirement ceremony took place at the 2020 Survivor Series, exactly 30 years later, and headlined the WWE Hall of Fame Class of 2022.
+Home Video and Streaming

+The event was released on home video in 1991 the USA by Coliseum Video and in the UK by Silver Vision.
+The home video version included several exclusively shot segments, including an introduction from Sean Mooney stood in front of The Giant Egg and a post credit scene with The Bushwhackers and The Gobbledy Gooker.

+In July 2005, Silver Vision re-released the event on DVD as part of their Tagged Classics series.
+This DVD was only available in the United Kingdom and Ireland.

+The event was uploaded to the WWE Network when it launched in 2014.
+In 2024, WWE uploaded the event to stream freely on their WWE Vault YouTube channel.